tpendragon/vlms-on-hpc/README.md

 python fetch.py model <huggingface/repo-name> # default is "nanonets/Nanonets-OCR-s"
 ```

 I find it helpful to do a test run on the login node to check for errors.
 With your virtual enviornment activated, you can run `python main.py`.
-If everything is set up properly, you'll get an error from vLLM that it can't find the GPU (the login nodes doesn't have one).
+If everything is set up properly, you'll get an error from vLLM that it can't find the GPU (the login node doesn't have one).

 ## Image files or PDFs?
 This project currently supports the processing of image collections from a IIIF endpoint like Princeton's [DPUL](https://dpul.princeton.edu/) or a folder of PDF files.

 ### Image collections

-Most major libraries and museums support the International Image Interoperability Framework (IIIF).
+Many major libraries and museums support the International Image Interoperability Framework (IIIF).
 There's useful list of members of the IIIF community [here](https://iiif.io/guides/finding_resources/).
 In addition to providing a viewer for researchers, IIIF serves data about the collection to the web.
 You can access this data in a IIIF manifest.
-This is a package of metadata in the JSON format that includes information about the materials, metadata and links for all of the images in the collection.
+This is a package of metadata in JSON format that includes information about the materials, metadata and links for all of the images in the collection.

 For example, [this manuscript](https://www.loc.gov/resource/music.musapschmidt-10006011/?sp=1) from the Library of Congress includes a link to